 Smokers often say that smoking cigarettes relaxes them.
-By breathing deeply and taking a short break from whatever they’re doing, most say they can feel stress slipping away.
+By breathing deeply and taking a short break from whatever they’re doing, most say they can feel the stress slipping away.
 But we all know that nicotine is highly addictive and the habit very challenging to break.
-While the risks of smoking are well known and documented thoroughly, it may be news to some that smoking has a dramatic impact of sleep quality.
+While the risks of smoking are well known and documented thoroughly, it may be news to some that smoking has a dramatic impact on sleep quality.
 And not in a good way.

 According to Tuck.com, every cigarette smoked equates to 1.2 minutes of sleep lost.
 On average smokers sleep 33 minutes less per night than non-smokers, shortchanging the time they spent in REM by an estimated 4% nightly.

 And that’s just the start of this tragic story…

 1. Light sleep that leads to fatigue.
 The most restorative phase of your nightly sleep is a deep sleep.
 And for smokers, deep sleep is in short supply.
 According to a study published in the medical journal, Chest, chronic smokers spent more time in light sleep, especially earlier in the night.
 And nicotine is to blame.
 It stimulates the nervous system and increases heart rate as well as alertness.
 As levels of nicotine drop throughout the night, the body exhibits withdrawal symptoms, leading to insomnia and restlessness.
 While vaping may seem like a good option, it also delivers a strong hit of nicotine and causes the same sleep problems as cigarettes.